 “Western wants to embolden landscape conversions at strategic customer locations that will lower regional water demand,” explained a district representative.

 This enhanced incentive, likely the highest in the region, is available in part due to funding received from the district’s imported water supplier, the Metropolitan Water District of Southern California.
+They provide the baseline of $2 per square foot, and then Western generates the additional funding from its penalty water budget tiers.

 With the increased incentive amount, the district has designed many locations for conversion, including city medians, HOA common areas, and multi-family developments.